IntersectMBO/cardano-node-tests/README.md

 ## Tests development

 When running tests, the testing framework starts and stops cluster instances as needed.
 That is not ideal for test development, as starting a cluster instance takes several epochs (to get from Byron to Babbage).
-To keep the Cardano cluster running in between test runs, one needs to start it in 'development mode'.
+To keep the Cardano cluster running in between test runs, one needs to start it in 'development mode':

 ```sh
 # activate virtual env